CityWebConsultants/Iris/readme.md

-**'npm install irisjs' does not currently work for setting up this project.
+**DO NOT USE NPM TO INSTALL THIS FRAMEWWORK. 'npm install irisjs' does NOT currently work for setting up this project.
 Instead run: git clone https://github.com/CityWebConsultants/Iris.git iris; cd iris; npm install;**

 # Iris